ianmiell/tech-peer-mentoring/README.md

 solicit mutual mentoring through the group forum, or contact the moderator, who can find someone appropriate and hook you up.

-Once matched, it's suggested to agree and commit to a time for one hour a week and a means of communication.
+Once matched, it's suggested to have a first trial session to see if you're well matched.

 It's suggested you start by dividing the hour into two halves, and swap the direction of mentoring on the half hour.
 Later you might prefer to alternate, or make it more free-form.

+After that, agree and commit to a time for one hour a week and a means of communication, or drop out if you think it won't work out.

 You are free to renegotiate this any of this with your assigned partner as you wish.